remko/waforth/README.md

 yet](https://webassembly.org/docs/future-features/#platform-independent-just-in-time-jit-compilation)),
 and the I/O primitives to read and write a character.

-The implementation was influenced by [jonesforth](http://git.annexia.org/?p=jonesforth.git;a=summary), and I shamelessly stole the Forth implementation of some of its high-level words.
+Parts of the implementation were influenced by [jonesforth](http://git.annexia.org/?p=jonesforth.git;a=summary), and I shamelessly stole the Forth code of some of its high-level words.

-WAForth is still just an experiment, and doesn't implement all the ANS standard words yet.
+WAForth is still in an experimental stage.

 ## Install Dependencies